Overview of the Smartcam VVAS Plug-in¶

 AI Pre-processing: The captured frames are sent to the image pre-processing step, where the input image can be pre-processed before inference.
-The plugin will perform the pre-processing step, as seen in the previous step.
-The Pre-processor step converts the NV12 image to BGR format, image resizing, and quantizing blocks as required by the DPU AI inference engine.
-The quantizer function is added in step -1 of the ML tutorial.
+The plug-in performs the pre-processing step, as seen in the previous step.
+The pre-processor step converts the NV12 image to BGR format, image resizing, and quantizing blocks as required by the DPU AI inference engine.
+The quantizer function is added in step 1 of the ML tutorial.

 AI Inference: After pre-processing, the frame is sent for inference.
-Inference is performed using the VVAS infrastructure plugin vvas_xfilter and vvas_xdpuinfer acceleration library.
-The vvas_xdpuinfer is an acceleration software library that controls the DPU through the Vitis AI interface.
+Inference is performed using the VVAS infrastructure plug-in, vvas_xfilter and the vvas_xdpuinfer acceleration library.
+The vvas_xdpuinfer library is an acceleration software library that controls the DPU through the Vitis AI interface.

-AI Rendering: To overlay the inference results, such as bounding boxes and labels. arrows etc., there is a software acceleration library called vvas_xboundingbox.
+AI Rendering: To overlay the inference results, such as bounding boxes, labels, arrows, and so on, there is a software acceleration library called vvas_xboundingbox.
 This library and the vvas_xfilter plug-in draw bounding boxes and label information on the frame.

-Finally, VVAS presents various options to output the results, like rendering the output with the bounding boxes on the screen, saving the output to the local disk, etc.
+Finally, VVAS presents various options to output the results, like rendering the output with the bounding boxes on the screen, saving the output to the local disk, and so on.

 - Enumerate entities, pads and links